 Childhood emotional neglect is a critical developmental impairment as it tells kids that their voices and feelings are invalid.
 Kids may often come up to their parents and share stories or express themselves, only to find themselves being ignored or being called too emotional.
 Neglect can also be unintentional if parents focus on an archaic parenting model or are too busy in their lives.

 Childhood Emotional Neglect and Its Effects

-From a developmental psychology perspective, childhood emotional neglect—or CEN—is the result of chronic unavailability of parents in a child’s life.
-Kids can experience abandonment, distress, and aloofness, because of not having their parents being actively present in their lives.
+From a developmental psychology perspective, childhood emotional neglect—or CEN—is the result of the chronic unavailability of parents in a child’s life.
+Kids can experience abandonment, distress, and aloofness because of not having their parents actively present in their lives.

 Often, parents are stressed during the early years of a child’s development, which can lead them to be disconnected from their child’s complex emotional needs.
 This can lead to a nearly complete lack of emotional support, along with a lack of understanding of a child’s emotional outbursts.

 The effects of long-term emotional neglect can manifest in several ways, which is why it is important to be mindful of your parenting styles.
 Kids can feel emotionally empty, disconnected, and disinterested over time, which can significantly impair their adult lives.
 The critical developmental pathways in the brain that rely on emotional comfort can be impacted as well.